-The repossession prevention fund provides a one-off interest-free loan to homeowners who are at risk of losing their home because of a temporary setback e.g. losing their job.
+When available, the repossession prevention fund provides a one-off interest-free loan to homeowners who are at risk of losing their home because of a temporary setback e.g. losing their job.
 The loan is available to the elderly, disabled and families with young children who must obtain debt advice first.
 The maximum loan available is £5,000.

 You also need to look at all your expenditure and make sure you are getting all the benefits you should receive.
 Give priority to those payments where non-payment has the most serious consequence, particularly mortgage payments and loans that are secured against your home (which may mean you losing your home) or utility bills that may lead to you being cut off.
 You should also contact those you have non-priority debts with to see if you can reduce your instalments.